 Eligibility: Veterans of the uniformed services of the United States and who were discharged under other than dishonorable conditions are eligible.
-Applicants must provide a completed application and proof of qualification.
+Applicants must provide a completed application for a Hawaii Driver's License or Hawaii Identification Card and proof of qualification.
 Acceptable documents include:

-Verification letter issued by the Department of Veterans Affairs
+- Verification letter issued by the Veterans Administration

-Verification letter issued by the Hawaii Office of Veteran Services
+- Verification letter issued by the Office of Veteran Services

 Applicants whose driver's license, permit, or state ID's are not within the renewal period may add the Veteran designation by applying for a duplicate by presenting one of the documents listed above at a driver license issuing facility; regular duplicate fees will apply.
 There is no additional charge to add the designation during a license or ID card renewal.